keithledgerwood/WICLab-guide/009-Microsoft-365.md

 -   Lifecycle Management (LCM) for Microsoft Office 365

-This guide also provides instructions for setting up a scheduled import and a scheduled workflow which will exercise the Microsoft Graph API in your E5 sandbox to prevent it from expiring.

 Before you can complete this guide you must have already signed up for a Microsoft E5 sandbox and configured it with a custom DNS domain.
 A custom DNS domain is required because it's not possible to set up